mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 3.5 Conditionals
-* The opening brace should be put at the end of the line (K&R style, Stroustrup variant).
+* The opening brace should be put at the end of the line (K&R / Stroustrup style)
-* Put a space after the keyword and before the opening brace.
+* Put a space after the keyword and before the opening brace
-* Don't put spaces after the opening bracket or before the closing bracket.
+* Don't put spaces after the opening bracket or before the closing bracket
-* Indent contents
 ```C++
 // Yes
 if (i < 10) {